 Oliver Schenk, with the Federal Government Commissioner for Culture and the Media (BKM)

-The Institute is managed and legally represented by the Directorate, which currently consists of two members who represent the Institute's research perspectives as well as its commercial management.
+The Institute is managed and legally represented by the Board of Directors, which currently consists of two members who represent the Institute's research perspectives as well as its commercial management.

 The directorate determines the research plan.
 The scientific directors are appointed by the Curatorship for a period of five years.

-In the performance of its duties, the Directorate is supported by the Institute Council, which includes the Directorate itself, the scientific speakers as well as other representatives of the scientific and non-scientific staff.
+In the performance of its duties, the Board of Directors is supported by the Institute Council, which includes the Board of Directors tself, the scientific speakers as well as other representatives of the scientific and non-scientific staff.

 The international Scientific Advisory Council advises the Institute’s Board of Directors on scientific work and strategic issues.
 The members of the Scientific Advisory Council are: